mehroz1/cwp-el9-roundcube-upgrade/README.md

 # Important

-Before doing anything  backup your existing roundcube installation which is i guess located at /usr/local/cwpsrv/var/services/roundcube but please verify it bfore proceeding with this script because if you lose roundcube config file then it will be problem.
+Before doing anything  backup your existing roundcube installation which is i guess located at /usr/local/cwpsrv/var/services/roundcube but please verify it before proceeding with this script because if you lose roundcube config file then it will be a problem users wont be able to login webmail.

 # EL9